Draba verna: Habitat and ecology

+Two species of downy mildew infect common whitlowgrass, particularly when it is suffering from water stress: Hyaloperonospora erophilae coats the leaves and turns them chlorotic, whereas H. praecox has more localised and less obvious symptoms.
+They can be identified by the differences in their haustoria.

 Uses

-There appear to be few recorded uses for whitlowgrass.
-In the 1600s Culpeper described it as "exceedingly good for those imposthumes in the joints, and under the nails, which they call Whitlows, Felons, Andicorns and Nail-wheals", although some authors have cast doubt on this, and the remedy does not seem to have remained popular into later centuries.
-Presumably it was thought to have this property according to the doctrine of signatures, owing to the unusual shape of the leaves.
+There appear to be no recorded uses for whitlowgrass.
+In the 1600s Culpeper described it as "exceedingly good for those imposthumes in the joints, and under the nails, which they call Whitlows, Felons, Andicorns and Nail-wheals", but Vickery explains that it was never really used in folk medicine either in Britain or Ireland.
+Neither is it mentioned in American herbals.
+Presumably Culpeper ascribed to it this property according to the doctrine of signatures, owing to the unusual shape of the leaves.